 Limitations exist, especially regarding the draft of standard business terms.
 Confidentiality provisions shall clarify the scope of confidentiality (what, who and how long).
-Contractual penalties may only apply if the receiving party culpably breached confidentiality, and the amount of the penalty has to be reasonable (sections 310, 307 and 343 of the German Civil Code (BGB) and section 348 of the German Commercial Code (HGB)).
+Contractual penalties may only apply if the receiving party culpably breached confidentiality, and the amount of the penalty has to be reasonable (sections 310, 307 and 343 BGB and section 348 HGB).